-The 2014 Ryder Cup will be played at the PGA Centenary Course at the Gleneagles Hotel in Perthshire, Scotland.
+The 2014 Ryder Cup was be played at the PGA Centenary Course at the Gleneagles Hotel in Perthshire, Scotland.
 The venue plays 7262 yards long and is a par 72 with four par threes and four par fours.
 As you'd expect from a Ryder Cup course, there are holes with plenty of risk and reward including a few drivable par 4's and lots of water.

 Gleneagles Hole By Hole Guide

 A relatively gentle par 4 greets the players on the first hole of the PGA Centenary course.
 A slight dog leg right to a raised green, a drive down the left hand side of the fairway is preferred.

 The second hole is a reachable par 5 with the left hand side of the green guarded by three bunkers and the loch.
 A drive up the right hand side of the fairway gives the players' a better angle in.

 Hole 3: Schiehallion: 431yds Par 4